celestiaorg/docs/docs/developers/optimism.md

 The committment to the block on Celestia, which is traditionally posted as `calldata` on Ethereum, is much smaller.

-`op-batcher` sometimes misses batches, but Celestia ingests data much faster, potentially making it a faster option, assuming the transaction goes through on Celestia.

-If you'd like to switch your existing DA layer to Celestia, Bedrock has made it easy to swap this out!
+If you'd like to switch your existing DA layer to Celestia, bedrock has made it easy to swap this out!

 ## Dependency setup